Welcome to Communication & Journalism!

 Department Hours & Holidays:

-We are open Mondays through Fridays from 8 a.m. to 5 p m.
+We are open Mondays through Thursdays from 8 a.m. to 5 p m and Fridays 8 a.m. to 4 p.m.
 We are also open every day through lunchtime.
 So do drop by just to chat or resolve an issue.
 Either way we are here to help you as necessary.
 And of course do not hesitate to call us at our main number: (505) 277-5305.

 The building is open from 7 a.m. to 8 p.m.
 Monday through Friday.
 Camera-monitored access also can be obtained at other times with a Lobo card at the main entrance.